Jorge-de-la-Flor/Jorge-de-la-Flor/README.md

 ## 🔬 Robotics & Systems Labs

-These repositories explore fundamental engineering concepts commonly used in robotics and cyber-physical systems.
+These repositories examine fundamental engineering concepts commonly used in robotics and cyber-physical systems.

-They explore the **core engineering principles** underlying robotics systems, with emphasis on sensing, estimation, control, and distributed coordination in real-world conditions.
+They focus on the core engineering principles underlying robotics systems, with emphasis on sensing, estimation, control, and distributed coordination in real-world conditions.

-Includes implementations of Kalman filtering, Bayesian estimation, and control systems evaluated under realistic sensor noise and system constraints.
+Includes implementations of Kalman filtering, Bayesian estimation, and control systems evaluated under realistic sensor noise and system-level constraints.

 ### Core concepts explored